Phantastes: Plot

 Anodos escapes this place and finds himself on the beach of a stormy sea.
 A boat takes him to an "island" with a cottage with four doors which is inhabited by an ancient lady.
 Anodos enters each door in turn, each containing a different world.
 In the first he becomes a child again, remembering the death of his brother.
 In the next door he finds the marble lady and Sir Percivale in love.
 Here Anodos makes a last outburst of his love for the marble lady.
 The next door recounts the death of a loved one of Anodos, and he finds his family mausoleum.
 Finally, Anodos travels through the last door ("the door of the timeless") but is saved by the ancient lady without remembering anything.
 The ancient lady says that because she saved him, he must leave via an isthmus before the island sinks underwater.

 Next Anodos finds himself with two brothers who are forging armour and swords in order to fight three marauding giants living in a fortified stronghold.
 Anodos joins them in their fight, but they are ambushed by the giants unprepared.
 The brothers die in the fight, but Anodos lives, killing the giants and becoming a hero of the kingdom.
 He journeys to tell a woman whom one of the brothers loved of the brothers' death, but along the way is captured by a manifestation of his shadow and imprisoned.
 Anodos escapes by the song of a woman whom he had met before in Fairy Land, and he is not troubled by his shadow again.

 Anodos again encounters Sir Percivale, becoming his squire.
 They come upon a cult of worshipers doing an unknown evil to a select few.
 Anodos decides to try to stop the ritual.
 He destroys the worshippers' idol, exposing a dark opening out of which a monster rushes to attack him.
 He kills the monster but is killed in the struggle as well.
 He floats as a spirit for a time before awakening alive on Earth, retaining the memory of his experiences in Fairy Land.
-His sisters informs him that he had only been gone 21 days, despite his seemingly long journey.
+His sisters inform him that he had only been gone 21 days, despite his seemingly long journey.

+Style

+The novel is presented in a fragmentary, stream-of-consciousness style, designed to evoke the experience of dreaming.
+Significantly, only the hero Anodos is given a name, and the descriptions of his experience are kept deliberately vague.
+In this way, MacDonald is able to explore the adult unconscious mind that eludes logical patterns and separations.

+Publication history

+Phantastes was first published by Smith, Elder & Co in London in 1858.

+A two volume edition was published 1874 & 1878 by Daldy Isbister & Co.

+The 1905 edition was illustrated by the Pre-Raphaelite painter Arthur Hughes.

+The book was reprinted in paperback by Ballantine Books as the fourteenth volume of the Ballantine Adult Fantasy series in 1970.